 If the front-end web server (such as Nginx) and your application do not reside on the same physical server, reported request queuing may be affected by clock skew.
 NTP provides an excellent way to keep server clocks in sync.
 However, they still will drift relative to each other.
 Since New Relic agents rely on a timestamp set by the front-end server, it may over- or under-report request queuing if the clock on that server is not closely synchronized with the clock on the app server.

 This may seem like a major problem with the feature; however, clock skew is unlikely to result in sudden spikes in reported request queuing.
 Sudden spikes generally occur when an app is restarted or becomes overloaded with requests.
-New Relic's experience is that request queue reporting can be useful to identify real performance problems, but be sure to consider clock skew when interpreting this data.
+Our experience is that request queue reporting can be useful to identify real performance problems, but be sure to consider clock skew when interpreting this data.